taus11/manifest_script/README.md

 Simple as that.

 # Simple Example 1: Cats and dogs
-Add do you want to see an example function of cat with file.pnq sample file"

 You can simply write

 $ manifest_search wireshark separate
 This will group and separate affects in terms of different products.

-Statement: I want to see cat-white and cat-1 and small-cat file.pnq sample file
+# Real example 1: I want to see if we ship wireshark.

-Command:
+`$ manifest_search wireshark`

+See what happens when you run;
-$ manifest_search
+`$ manifest_search wireshark separated`

+Magic?
+No. See how entries are grouped and separated by PSmodules .It's easy on the eyes.

 **Screenshot**

 #EXAMPLE 2 : kernel